SCBI-Picasso/Picasso-Documentation/README.md

 - Resources limits have hard policies.
 It means that, if you exceed requested resources, your job will be killed.
 - You can evaluate the resources that a job has effectively utilized by running ``seff id_job`` when it has already finished (`seff` command doesn't work it the job is running).
 This will allow you to adjust resources for optimal utilization (your jobs will start to solve sooner).
+You can also use the new
+<a href="https://www.scbi.uma.es/slurm_monitor/admin?locale=es" target="_blank">online job monitor</a>
-You can also use the new [online job monitor](#https://www.scbi.uma.es/slurm_monitor/admin?locale=es) for this task.
-In the section [Monitoring queued jobs](#sec_4.7), you can find more details about it.
+for this task.
+In the section
+[Monitoring queued jobs](#sec_4.7), you can find more details about it.

 <span style="color: Purple">  For old users: </span> New Slurm version has changed command --cpus for --cpus-per-task.